 Continue walking past the gas storage facility until you reach the ‘IBM Laundromat’.
 A sign will point out the trailhead for the Blunts Point Trail.
 This easy 1 kilometer (return) hike will lead you through the rainforest to a WWII gun station.
 After the bombing of Pearl Harbor in 1941, such batteries were installed all around Pago Pago harbor to protect against Japanese invasion.
 The soldiers are long gone but the frogs are not, taking refuge in the small bunker that likely housed the ammunition.
 The view from up here is superb and the entire affair takes about 30 minutes.

 If you want to continue hiking, the Blunts Point Trail links up with the longer WWII Heritage Trail.
-This 3 kilometer (round trip) moderately difficult hike will actually end in Fagatogo, but instead of walking on sea level, you’ll hike deep in the tropical rainforest.
+This 3 kilometers (round trip) moderately difficult hike will actually end in Fagatogo, but instead of walking on sea level, you’ll hike deep in the tropical rainforest.
 From the Blunts Point cannon, it’s about another hour on the Heritage Trail.
 You’ll pass by a number of other WWII installations, completely overrun by nature like in some science fiction movie depicting ‘life after humans’.
 The hike is easy going except for a few steep sections where you’ll use a rope.
 At the end of the trail, you’ll descend down a series of steps and find yourself just behind the main police station in Fagatogo (where you could have technically also started the trail).

 Now that you’re completely soaked in sweat, it’s time to head back to your hotel, shower and go for a well-deserved dinner.

 Day 2: Mount Alava Hike & Eastern Tutuila

 Today will combine a bit of hiking and bit of road tripping so having a car is not a bad idea.